-As a first-generation Lebanese American and an Ann Arbor native, Rachelle Mehdi fully embraced her Lebanese heritage when she moved to Beirut in 2010 and lived there for three years, studying at the American University of Beirut.
-She transferred to the University of Michigan at the end of 2013 and double-majored in Sociology and International Studies, graduating in December 2015, Rachelle worked at the U.S. Department of State after graduating, and hopes to ultimately pursue a career working towards human rights development in the Middle East.
-She is currently seeking admission into graduate school.
+As a first-generation Lebanese American and an Ann Arbor native, Rachelle Mehdi fully embraced her Lebanese heritage when she moved to Lebanon in 2010 and lived there for three years, studying at the American University of Beirut.
+She transferred to the University of Michigan at the end of 2013 and double-majored in Sociology and International Studies.
+Upon graduating in December 2015, Rachelle worked at the U.S. Department of State for six months in Washington, D.C. and for three months at the U.S. Embassy in Rome, Italy respectively.

 Rachelle is a Master of Public Policy candidate at the University of Michigan’s Gerald R. Ford School of Public Policy.
 She ultimately hopes to pursue a career working on human rights and development issues within Arab communities, both in the United States and the Middle East/North Africa region.